tristepin222/ROR1/README.md

 When you're finish with it, create a pull request, we will review your code, comment it, and it will be merged once it passes our requirements.

 For more info please check the wiki.

+## documentation

+you can find everything about the project's doc, under the `doc` folder

 ## License